Distributed electricity Generation with LNG

 Back to the electricity problem.

 Thinking about the sparky energy immediately conjures pictures of huge dams, power plants, and relay stations as well as huge overland transmission cables.
-Only recently, windmills and solar farms have joined the picture but then again just as a sort of monstrous centralized production facility (where there is enough space and wind or sun) in order to be led through copper wires towards the point of consumption.
+Only recently, windmills and solar farms have joined the picture but then again just as a sort of monstrous centralized production facility (where there is enough space and wind or sun) to be led through copper wires towards the point of consumption.

 Just because it has been done this way in industrialized nations since the dawn of time (or at least since most of us can think) does not mean that this is something intelligent, to begin with.
 The centralized distribution business model of the power utilities has grown out of technological need and out of the way those utilities operated.
-Until just a little more than a decade ago, utilities were not really exposed to competition.
-They only had to build and operate at marginal cost, slap a regulated profit margin on top and sell their wares to customers that could not run away.
+Until just a little more than a decade ago, utilities were not exposed to competition.
+They only had to build and operate at marginal cost, slap a regulated profit margin on top, and sell their wares to customers who could not run away.

 We must break free from this kind of thinking as better technology offers us smarter solutions.
-It’s not really smart to produce huge amounts of power at centralized locations and then putting it through copper wires losing much of the original energetic content in the process.
+It’s not smart to produce huge amounts of power at centralized locations and then put it through copper wires losing much of the original energetic content in the process.
 It’s not smart to expose oneself to the uncertainty of a big, national grid.

 Utilities will not change because they think this is the right thing.
 They will change because they will not have any choice anymore.
 Decentralized generation puts power back into the hands of the consumers which does not sound like an important thing to someone in North America or in Europe where power is stable.